MPCA sends PolyMet revised permit documents for EPA review

 Future construction stormwater permits

-The applications received on February 7 and March 13, 2017, for coverage under the Construction Stormwater General Permit are related to geotechnical investigation in a portion of the project area.
+The applications received on February 7, March 13, 2017, and November 7, 2017 for coverage under the Construction Stormwater General Permit are related to geotechnical investigation and monitoring well installation in a portion of the project area.
 Additional geotechnical investigation, as well as land-disturbing construction activity related to other aspects of the project, will require additional future applications for coverage under the Construction Stormwater General permit.